This course is still being released! Check back later for more chapters.

 and symfony serve -d

-is running in the background.
+should be running in the background!
 To prove it, run:

 symfony server:status

-Next, I want to show you how to make assertions about sent emails in your functional tests!
+Next, let's explore how to make assertions about emails in our functional tests!